maticnetwork/avail_missed_blocks/README.md

 ## Usage

-cd in to the root directory of the cloned repository
+(A) cd in to the root directory of the cloned repository

 ```bash
 cd avail_missed_blocks
 ```

-Run the following command to pull the docker images and start the container services :
+(B) Run the following command to pull the docker images and start the container services :

 ```bash
 docker-compose up --build -d